MojanneO/BIMA/README.md

 \`\`\`

 In this example:

-- \`./output\` is the directory where the processed images will be saved.
+- `./output` is the directory where the processed images will be saved.
-- \`./data\` is the directory containing the CSV files.
+- `./data` is the directory containing the CSV files.

-## CSV File Format
+### CSV File Format

-- The script processes CSV files where the time-series value is stored in the second column of each CSV file(first column reserved for TIMESTAMP).
-- The script assumes the CSV files are named in a specific manner corresponding to certain parameters defined in the script.
+The script processes CSV files where the time-series value is stored in the second column of each CSV file (the first column is reserved for `TIMESTAMP`).
+The script assumes the CSV files are named in a specific manner corresponding to certain parameters defined in the script.

 ## Script Overview